Seppli11/ZHAW-Summary/summaries/23FS/CT2/Serial Protocols/UART.md

 ![image-20230322101813273](res/UART/image-20230322101813273.png)

+The clocks need to be close enough that the max deviation is $\pm 0.5 bits$

 ## Timing

 UART starts with a start bit to synchronise the clocks.
 After the receiver reads the start bit, it waits for $1.5T$ before reading data.
 This is to ensure that the receiver reads in the middle of the clock signal.